Frequently Asked Questions

 All USS members have the option to make Additional Voluntary Contributions to the Investment Builder section of the scheme at 1% of pensionable salary, or more.

-You may increase your retirement benefits by paying Additional Voluntary Contributions (AVCs), either to purchase additional pension through the NHSPS, or building up a capital fund in a "money purchase" facility or Stakeholder provided by Prudential or Standard Life, or alternatively, in a “Free Standing AVC (FSAVC)” facility with the provider of your choice.
+Money Purchase Additional Voluntary Contributions (MPAVCs): either to purchase additional pension through the NHSPS, or building up a capital fund in a money purchase facility provided by Prudential or Standard Life.
+More information on these options is available on the NHSPS website.

 Is there a limit to how much I can contribute to my pension?